Ronald Theodore Reuther: Aviation

 After retirement, Ronald Reuther returned to his love of airplanes.
 He lectured on aviation operations and management for Golden Gate University, and on aeronautics at Sierra Academy of Aeronautics, a school for professional pilots.
 Reuther co-authored two books with William Larkins: San Francisco Bay Area Aviation, and Oakland Aviation.
 "He had a great interest in aviation history, as well as flying, and a special interest in the aviation history of the Bay Area and Northern California," said Larkins.

 In 1981, Reuther founded the Western Aerospace Museum, now known as the Oakland Aviation Museum.
 As founder, president, and executive director, Reuther was instrumental in the creation of the 100000 sqft museum, which includes exhibits on the history of Oakland International Airport, women in aviation, and notable flyers like the Tuskegee Airmen.
-In the museum's collection are the sister ship of Amelia Earhart's Lockheed Model 10 Electra, and the "flying boat" used in the film Raiders of the Lost Ark.
+In the museum's collection is the "flying boat" used in the film Raiders of the Lost Ark.

 Reuther was particularly knowledgeable about flight pioneer Amelia Earhart.
 He was fascinated by the circumstances of Earhart's disappearance and was an active member of the worldwide Amelia Earhart Society.
 Reuther organized four of the society's conferences in the Bay Area, and lectured about the subject at educational institutions.
 In 2002, Reuther organized a gathering in Oakland, California, and led a tour of places Earhart had visited before her final flight in 1937.

 Reuther was also a member of the Northern California Chapter of the Explorers Club, and served as its president from 1989 to 1995.

 Reuther died on October 4, 2007, of colon cancer.